scipy/scipy/README.rst

 - write grant proposals and help with other fundraising efforts

 If you’re unsure where to start or how your skills fit in, reach out!
-You can ask on the mailing list or here, on GitHub, by leaving a comment on a relevant issue that is already open.
+You can ask on the `forum <https://discuss.scientific-python.org/c/contributor/scipy>`__ or here, on GitHub, by leaving a comment on a relevant issue that is already open.

 If you are new to contributing to open source, `this guide <https://opensource.guide/how-to-contribute/>`__ helps explain why, what,